 Today’s customer desires a strategic partner to deliver value across their organization.
 In this section, list and describe where you are currently adding value, analyze the ROI of that value, and identify gaps in the value chain.

-Include the following information:
+Don’t forget to include the following information:

-Current sales performance
+- Current sales performance

-Current margin performance
+- Current margin performance

-Wins or loses over last 12 months
+- Wins or losses over the last 12 months

 Section 5: Competitor Analysis